darinz/DL/11_Optimization/04_federated_learning.md

 Federated learning is a machine learning approach that enables training models on decentralized data without sharing raw data, preserving privacy while leveraging distributed datasets.

+> **Explanation:**
+> Federated learning lets you train a model using data that stays on users' devices (like phones or hospitals).
+Only model updates are shared, not the raw data, so privacy is preserved.

 > **Key Insight:** Federated learning allows collaborative model training across many devices or organizations, all while keeping sensitive data local and private.

 > **Did you know?** Federated learning is used in real-world applications like keyboard prediction on smartphones, where user data never leaves the device!